Provost's Student Research Showcase

 Important Dates for Students

-2014 - 2015 Schedule
+2015 - 2016 Schedule

 Provost's Student Research Showcase Registration Deadline

-Friday, March 6, 2015
+Friday, October 9, 2015

 Sacramento State Student Research Symposium

 All currently registered undergraduate and graduate Sacramento State students are eligible to participate.
-Alumni who received their degrees in the spring or summer semesters of 2014 are also eligible and encouraged to participate.
+Alumni who received their degrees in the spring or summer semesters of 2015 are also eligible and encouraged to participate.

-Posters should be a maximum of 6’ wide by 4’ tall, and will be placed on easels or dividers in the viewing area.
+Posters should be a maximum of 4’ wide by 6’ tall, and will be placed on easels or dividers in the viewing area.
 Posters can be printed on a single sheet of paper in the Student Tech Center.